 - Ricardo Santos da Silva, Master’s student, research topic on distributed dual algorithms for model predictive control.

-- Bruno Eduardo Benetti, Master’s student, research topic on practical satisfacing MPC control and applications.
+- Bruno Eduardo Benetti, Master’s student, research topic on satisfacing infinite-horizon model predictive control (SIHMPC).

 CURRENT UNDERGRADUATE STUDENTS